|Nutritional Guidelines (per serving)|

 In a large bowl or stand mixer fitted with the paddle attachment, cream together sugar and butter until fluffy.

 Still using the paddle attachment, add 4 1/2 cups flour alternately with the milk-yeast mixture and beat for 5 or more minutes by machine and longer by hand until smooth.
 If you don't have a mixer, you can beat the dough with a wooden spoon until it blisters.
 The dough will be very slack.
-If much too soft, or if runny, add remaining 1/2 cup flour.
+If much too soft or runny, add remaining 1/2 cup flour.

 Place dough in a greased bowl.
 Cover and let rise until doubled in bulk, anywhere from 1 to 2 1/2 hours or follow this quick tip to cut the rise time.